Scientific Opinion Summarization: Paper Meta-review Generation Dataset, Methods, and Evaluation: Abstract

 \section{Abstract}

-Opinions in the scientific domain can be divergent, leading to controversy or consensus among reviewers.
-However, current opinion summarization datasets mostly focus on product review domains, which do not account for this variability under the assumption that the input opinions are non-controversial.
+Opinions in scientific research papers can be divergent, leading to controversies among reviewers.
+However, most existing datasets for opinion summarization are centered around product reviews and assume that the analyzed opinions are non-controversial, failing to account for the variability seen in other contexts such as academic papers, political debates, or social media discussions.
 To address this gap, we propose the task of scientific opinion summarization, where research paper reviews are synthesized into meta-reviews.
-To facilitate this task, we introduce a new ORSUM dataset covering 10,989 paper meta-reviews and 40,903 paper reviews from 39 conferences.
-Furthermore, we propose the Checklist-guided Iterative Introspection (CGI$^2$) approach, which breaks down the task into several stages and iteratively refines the summary under the guidance of questions from a checklist.
-We conclude that (1) human-written summaries are not always reliable since many do not follow the guideline, and (2) the combination of task decomposition and iterative self-refinement shows promising discussion involvement ability and can be applied to other complex text generation using black-box LLM. \footnote{Data and code are available at \url{https://github.com/Mankeerat/orsum-meta-review-generation}}
+To facilitate this task, we introduce the ORSUM dataset covering 15,062 paper meta-reviews and 57,536 paper reviews from 47 conferences.
+Furthermore, we propose the Checklist-guided Iterative Introspection (CGI$^2$) approach, which breaks down scientific opinion summarization into several stages, iteratively refining the summary under the guidance of questions from a checklist.
+Our experiments show that (1) human-written summaries do not always satisfy all necessary criteria such as depth of discussion, and identifying consensus and controversy for the specific domain, and (2) the combination of task decomposition and iterative self-refinement shows strong potential for enhancing the opinions and can be applied to other complex text generation using black-box LLMs. \footnote{Data and code are available at \url{https://github.com/Mankeerat/orsum-meta-review-generation}}